suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/08-deployment.md

 docker run -p 4000:80 sdg-words-image
 ```

-This will run our app in a container, using the image `sdg-words-image` that we built above, on port 4000.
+This command runs our app in a container, using the image `sdg-words-image` that we built above, on port 4000.

-Now, if you go to [https://localhost:4000/api/words](http://localhost:4000/api/words), you should a list of words
+Now, if you go to [https://localhost:4000/api/words](http://localhost:4000/api/words), you should see a list of words

-Now with a basic understanding of docker, and can use this to deploy our own web apps.
-We will be using docker to build an image, to run a container on heroku.
+Now with a basic understanding of Docker, we can use this to deploy our web apps.
+We are using Docker to build an image, to run a container on Heroku.

-## Steps for deploying your .NET App
+## Steps for deploying your .NET app

-_NOTE: this assumes the project you are deploying was made with the SDG .NET templates_
+_NOTE: this assumes the project you are deploying uses with the SDG .NET templates_

-Inside the root of your project you will two files `deploy.sh` and `dockerfile`.
-These files are the key in deploying your app.
+Inside the root of your project, you will two files `deploy.sh` and `dockerfile`.
+These files are the key to deploying your app.

-The docker should not have be touched, just double check that the .dll is the same as the .dll that your app will build.
+The Docker should not have to be touched, just double check that the .dll is the same as the .dll that your app builds.

-### Install the heroku cli and docker tools
+### Install the Heroku CLI and Docker tools

 Install the following:

 - [heroku cli](https://devcenter.heroku.com/articles/heroku-cli)
-- docker cli
+- Docker CLI
   - [mac](https://docs.docker.com/docker-for-mac/install/)
   - [windows premium](https://docs.docker.com/docker-for-windows/install/)
   - [windows home](https://docs.docker.com/toolbox/toolbox_install_windows/)

-### set up heroku (only has to be done once)
+### set up Heroku (only has to be done once)

 _frequency: only has to be done once_

 1. Create a [heroku account](https://heroku.com)
-2. Sign into the heroku cli by running
+2. Sign in to the Heroku CLI by running

 ```shell
 heroku login
 ```

-3. Let heroku know you are using their registry by running
+3. Let Heroku know you are using the Heroku registry by running

 ```shell
  heroku container:login